Larazotide

 Larazotide (INN; also known as AT-1001; formulated as the salt with acetic acid, larazotide acetate) is a synthetic eight amino acid peptide that functions as a tight junction regulator and reverses leaky junctions to their normally closed state.
 It has been studied in people with coeliac disease.

 Structure

-Larazotide is an octapeptide whose structure is derived from a protein (zonula occludens toxin) secreted by Vibrio cholerae.
+Larazotide is a synthetic octapeptide derived from research on an enterotoxin secreted by Vibrio cholerae, the causative agent of cholera.
 It has the amino acid sequence GGVLVQPG, IUPAC condensed descriptor of H-Gly-Gly-Val-Leu-Val-Gln-Pro-Gly-OH, and the systematic name glycylglycyl-L-valyl-L-leucyl-L-valyl-L-glutaminyl-L-prolyl-glycine.

 Mechanism of action

 Larazotide is an inhibitor of paracellular permeability.
 In celiac disease, one pathway that allows fragments of gliadin protein to get past the intestinal epithelium and subsequently trigger an immune response begins with binding of indigestible gliadin fragments to the chemokine CXC motif receptor 3 (CXCR3) on the luminal side of the intestinal epithelium (see this page).
 This leads to the induction of myeloid differentiation factor 88 (MYD88) and the release of zonulin into the lumen.
 Zonulin then binds to epidermal growth factor receptor (EGFR) and protease-activated receptor 2 (PAR2) in the intestinal epithelium.
 This complex then initiates a signalling pathway that eventually results in tight junction disassembly and increased intestinal permeability.
 Larazotide acetate intervenes in the middle of this pathway by blocking zonulin receptors, thereby preventing tight junction disassembly and associated increase in intestinal permeability.